bmpenuelas/waveform-render-vscode/README.md

 ## Usage

-:page_with_curl: Open a JSON file containing a WaveDrom waveform, like
+:page_with_curl: Open a .JSON file containing a WaveDrom waveform, like
 ```json
 { signal: [
   { name: "clk",         wave: "p.....|..." },